KristijanArmeni/encoders_report/report.md

 ## Regression and cross-validation

+We used the ridge regression model in the accompanying code [^lebel_code_repository] from [@lebel_fmri_2023].
+We previously implemented the ridge regression model using [RidgeCV from scipy](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html), however the model fit significantly worse.
-We implemented a linear ridge regression model to map BOLD responses to the word embeddings.
+The ridge regression model mapped BOLD responses to the word embeddings.
 Both the embeddings and the BOLD responses were z-scored prior to regression.
-For each voxel, we estimated a weight vector using RidgeCV, with the regularization parameter $\alpha$ selected from a range of values: $\alpha \in np.logspace(1, 3, 10)$.
+For each voxel the regression first optimized the $\alpha \in np.logspace(1, 3, 10)$, and computed the correlations between the predicted and the actual response using the best weight vector.

 Cross-validation was performed at the story level to ensure the independence of training and test data.
-Specifically, we randomly sampled a subset of stories to serve as the training set and held out one randomly selected story as the test dataset in each fold.
+Specifically, we randomly sampled a subset of stories to serve as the training set and held out one constant story as the test dataset in each fold.
 The performance of the encoding model was quantified by calculating the Pearson correlation between the actual BOLD responses and the predicted BOLD responses for the test story.
 To obtain a robust estimate of model performance, we repeated this random sampling process multiple times, varying the selection of training and test stories in each iteration.
 The average performance across these repetitions provided a reliable measure of the encoding model’s performance, reducing the risk of performance being biased by any particular split of the data.

 # Results